Potential Hepatitis, HIV Exposure for Thousands of NJ Surgical Patients

 Patients treated between January 1st and September 7th, 2018 by the surgery center may have been exposed to HIV, Hepatitis B, and Hepatitis C. In its investigation, the state concluded employees of HealthPlus did not adhere to correct sterilization procedures.
 It determined that the staff failed to comply with infection-control planning regulations.
 Investigators also noted improper procedures for dispensing and storing medications.

-Even though there are no reports of infection or illness at present, the NJ State Department of Health and HealthPlus recommend patients treated between January 1st and September 7th, 2018 receive blood tests to check for infections, including Hepatitis B, Hepatitis C, or HIV.
+Even though there are no reports of infection or illness at present, the NJ State Department of Health and HealthPlus recommends patients treated between January 1st and September 7th, 2018 receive blood tests to check for infections, including Hepatitis B, Hepatitis C, or HIV.

 About Medical Mistakes